basho/basho_docs/source/languages/en/riak/dev/using/data-types.md

 ### Maps

-The map is in many ways the richest of the Riak datatypes because all of the other datatypes can be embedded within them, _including maps themselves_, to create arbitrarily complex custom datatypes out of a few basic building blocks.
+The map is in many ways the richest of the Riak Data Types because all of the other Data Types can be embedded within them, _including maps themselves_, to create arbitrarily complex custom Data Types out of a few basic building blocks.

 The semantics of dealing with counters, sets, and maps within maps are usually very similar to working with those types at the bucket level, and so usage is usually very intuitive.

-The general syntax for creating a Riak map is directly analogous to the syntax for creating other datatypes:
+The general syntax for creating a Riak map is directly analogous to the syntax for creating other data types:

 ```ruby
 map = Riak::Crdt::Map.new bucket, key